larsenjohn/herebyaccident/_posts/2016-04-28-simple-sass.md

 # Simple SASS (SCSS)

-So I'm late to the complier game.
-Generally speaking you can pry the vanilla from my cold dead hand.
-But that's neither here nor there, since in the interwebs you can't stay stagnant for too long.
+So, I'm late to the complier game.
+Generally speaking, you can pry the vanilla from my cold dead hands.
+But that's neither here nor there since in the interwebs you can't stay stagnant for too long.

-And, since jekyll is [SASS](http://sass-lang.com/guide) ready right out of the box, it fits my lazy edge.
+Since jekyll is [SASS](http://sass-lang.com/guide) ready right out of the box, it fits my lazy edginess.

-For starters...

 ***
 <hr class="rule">